 How I Drink Lemon Water

-Each morning I make sure I drink a few glasses of cool, filtered water, but a few days a week, I’ll have some warm lemon water to add a little something extra.
-It’s a great vitamin C boost and I’ve really started to love the taste of lemon!
-So here’s what I do:
+Each morning I make sure I drink a few glasses of warm, filtered water, but, a few days a week I’ll enjoy some warm lemon water to assist my liver in cleansing.
+Here’s what I do:

-After drinking, it’s a good idea to swish plain filtered water around in your mouth for around 30 seconds or more just to help remove any citric acid remaining on your teeth from the lemon juice, as this can damage your enamel.
+Note: After drinking, it’s a good idea to swish plain filtered water around in your mouth for around 30 seconds or so just to help remove any of the acid remaining on your teeth from the lemon juice, as this can damage your enamel.

 Do you drink lemon water in the morning too?
-Have you noticed any benefits from it?
-Share them below in the comments!
+Have you noticed any benefits?
+Share below in the comments!

 Wells, Katie.
 (October 26, 2018).
 Lemon Water in the Morning: Benefits & Myths.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/35192/lemon-water/